GoldCode3/REST-API-SportsHi-Project/README.md

 7. Visit `http://0.0.0.0:8000/` in your browser to verify that the django server is running
 8. Edit the files in `components/server/...` to implement the API defined [here](https://app.swaggerhub.com/apis/sportshi-team/notes/1.0)

+Additionally, your code should conform to the PEP 8 style guide.
+You check how you're doing by running `./local lint`.

 ### When you are done

  Once you have finished your task you should push this repository to your own GitHub account under public settings so that it can be cloned by a SportsHi team member for testing.
 Let a SportsHi team member know when it is ready.
 They will test your API to see if it implements the specification.
+The quality of the code that you write will also be considered.